 Supporting local businesses and even more so, each other, really shows how we can adapt and come together as a community.
 Although all states and territories currently have varying levels of restrictions, if you’re looking for something to do, why not check out your local Facebook groups?
 Or even see if your council can direct you to services that need volunteers?
 We’re all in this together.

 Got some recommendations for those living in your local area?
 We’d love to hear about them.
-Feel free to send them through to me via email here, or call me on 03 9963 4804.
+Feel free to send us an email here.